tchenuag/csppython/_sources/ch1/0111-variables.rst

 	:nocodelens:

 	num = 10
-	print "\n\n" #this is to make the output line up, ignore this line print num
+	print "\n" #this is to make the output line up, ignore this line print num
 	num = 15
-	print "\n\n" #same as before, ignore this line! print num
+	print "\n" #same as before, ignore this line! print num

 The four steps this code is executing are: